paulocilasjr/training-material/topics/microbiome/tutorials/host-removal/tutorial.md

 > <question-title>Verify your final dataset</question-title>
 >
 > 1. How does the mapping percentage differ between the host and human filtering runs?
-> 2. What does a low mapping percentage in both runs indicate?
+> 2. How many reads have been removed?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 The second run (against the human genome) usually removes only a small number of additional reads.
 > > 2.
-Low mapping rates in both runs confirm that the dataset is largely free of host and human contamination.
+0.1% in both samples.
 > >
 > {: .solution}
 >